skalenetwork/sgxwallet/README.md

 Sgxd has been tested on Ubuntu\* Linux\* 18.04

-## Building dependencies
+## Build dependencies

-Dependencies only need to be once.
+Dependencies only need to be built once.

 ```
-cd scripts;
+cd scripts; ./build.py
-./build.py
 ```
 ## Configure

-Cd to the project top dir, then
+Cd to the project top dir, then run

 ```
 autoconf